 How To Change Color of Receiving Email in Outlook?
 [From Specific Email Address/Person]

-Searching Email received from a specific email address or person in Outlook is not rocket science, the search bar can handle it.
-All you have to know the exact method to find the emails.
+Searching Emails received from a specific email address or person in Outlook is not rocket science, the search bar can handle it.
+All you have to know is the exact method to find the emails.

 Outlook conditional formatting based on email domain not only grabs those emails but also changes the format or color as per your choice.